Texting at Night: Teens, Smartphones, and Sleep

 - Mental - Depression and anxiety are known to be the result of chronic poor sleep.
 In fact, one study reported over 75% of teens feeling sad or depressed also were not getting enough sleep at night.
 Fatigued people are also noted to be quick to anger, causing disruption and embarrassing social choices.

 - Academic - If a child sacrifices sleep in order to complete academic assignments, the negative effects of decreased sleep will remain on the following day.
-Dr. Craig Canapari has an excellent post on this association.
 Chronic sleep deprivation can also be confused with the symptoms of ADHD, leading to inappropriate diagnosis and unnecessary medication.

 - Safety - Fatigue impairs alertness.
 When the most common cause of death in teens is motor vehicle fatalities, alertness at the wheel needs to be prioritized.